ccmalcom/learn-nextjs/README.md

 --How you want the user to experience the page as it streams.
 --What content you want to prioritize.
 --If the components rely on data fetching.

+### CH.
+10: Partial Prerendering
+Combining Static and Dynamic Content
+Currently, if you call a dynamic function inside your route (e.g. noStore(), cookies(), etc), your entire route becomes dynamic.

+This is how most web apps are built today.
+You either choose between static and dynamic rendering for your entire application or for a specific route.

+However, most routes are not fully static or dynamic.
+You may have a route that has both static and dynamic content.
+For example, consider an ecommerce site.
+You might be able to prerender the majority of the product page, but you may want to fetch the user's cart and recommended products dynamically on-demand.